llm-bible/llm-bible.github.io/index.md

 Please, feel free to add your name below, once you contribute to this website.
 A comprehensive list can be found [here](https://github.com/ml4code/ml4code.github.io/graphs/contributors).

+Copyright © Sean Moran 2024.
+All opinions are my own.